patrickod/blog/content/post/2019-01-24-a-brief-musical-journey.markdown

 [turtletheory](https://soundcloud.com/turtletheory)).
-Undeterred by our losses Cameron and I embarked on an 18 hour drive straight from San Francisco to The Gorge together the Friday before the event and in doing so became instant friends sharing an epic journey.
+Undeterred by our losses Cameron and I embarked on an 18 hour drive straight from San Francisco to The Gorge together the Friday before the event and in doing so became instant friends as we took in an epic journey together.
 We arrived into the campsite in the crisp dawn air and pitched our tents as the sun began to rise.

 ![Pitching our tents as the sun rose on ABGT250](/images/abgt250-tent-sunrise.jpg)

-The next two days of music were an eye opening experience, and immediately crystallized something that in respect should have been
+The next two days of music were an eye opening experience, and immediately crystallized something that in retrospect should have been
 long-obvious: that music is incredibly important to me and also that it plays a significant role in my emotional wellbeing.
 I discovered electronic music at a more turbulent part of my life and it buoyed me through a number of rough